mrbushik/sale-of-web-sites/README.md

 # To install this application

-Вownload the repository and open on localhost
+Download the repository and open on localhost

  # Open with Git pages